 SharePoint Private Cloud Architecture

-A properly architected SharePoint private cloud follows Microsoft's recommended topology guidelines while leveraging cloud infrastructure services for scalability, high availability, and disaster recovery.
-The architecture typically includes multiple server roles distributed across availability zones.
+A well-designed SharePoint private cloud adheres to Microsoft's recommended topology guidelines.
+It uses cloud infrastructure services to ensure scalability, high availability, and disaster recovery.

 - Web front-end servers: Load-balanced servers handling HTTP requests, rendering pages, and executing client-side queries.
 Minimum two servers for high availability